vinostroud/nfl_analysis/README.md

 ```
 Looks at Jared Goff's career.
 Plots CPOE and QB_EPA in three ways-- line plot, 3D scatter plot, and surface plot.

-This would have benefitted from a Dual Axis Time Series Charts.
+This would have benefitted from a Dual Axis Time Series Chart.